codess-aus/DP-100/deploy.md

 Models deployed locally as a web service will accept requests on an HTTP endpoint.
 Once your container has the required dependencies installed, you will need to define the port where the HTTP endpoint will listen for service requests.
 A container is a virtualized app that includes all the resources it needs to run, including file resources, dependencies, and services.

 If you enable key-based authentication on your web service, all service connect attempts will be required to provide a valid Application Programming Interface (API) key prior to accessing the model.

+When a machine learning model is deployed as a web service, a REST interface is defined, which client applications can use to consume the service.
+You determine the service endpoint by using the Azure Machine Learning SDK to retrieve the scoring_uri property of a Webservice object.

+If the published model requires authentication, you will need to define an HTTP request header in your code that specifies bearer authentication.
+Once your code is complete, you can issue an HTTP POST request to the published service endpoint you discovered using the scoring_uri property.

+The AmlComputeJobEvent log is just one of the logs that can be streamed to Azure Monitor.
+Information from this log is stored in the Azure Monitor AmlComputeJobEvents table.

+You can query the ExecutionState property to determine the state of a job.